-Entrants must write a piece of short fiction or poetry and be close to, but no more, than 250 words for under 15's and 500 words for 15 and over.
+Entrants must write a piece of short fiction or poetry and be close to, but no more, than 250 words for ages 14 and under and 500 words for 15 and over.
 Only one entry per person may be submitted.

 Submissions should be in English or Scots, in pdf or Microsoft Word format, 12 pt, double spaced.
 The title of the work should be in the header on every page and the word count should be marked clearly at the end of the story.

-Alternatively word processed or hand written entries can be handed into any Falkirk Community Trust library up to 5pm on the 31st July 2017.
+Alternatively word processed or hand written entries can be handed into any Falkirk Community Trust library up to 3pm Saturdy 18th August.